 Have a question or can't find something you're looking for?
-I'd love to hear from you.
-But for the quickest solution, first check out the FAQs below and see if I've addressed your question here!
+We'd love to hear from you.
+But for the quickest solution, first check out the FAQs below and see if we've addressed your question here!
 If not, please e-mail.
 E-mails are answered Monday-Friday from 9am-5pm.

 About Elizabeth Suzann